 Marc Odrich, M.D. has served as our Chief Medical Officer since March 2024.
 Dr. Odrich served as LENZ OpCo's Chief Medical Officer from July 2021 through the closing of the Merger and provided consulting services to LENZ OpCo from March 2018 to July 2021.
 Since June 2017, Dr. Odrich has served as an Associate Professor of Ophthalmology at the University of Virginia, where he specializes in Refractive Surgery and Ocular Surface Disease.
 Since March 2016, Dr. Odrich has served as a consultant to TearSolutions, Inc., an early stage clinical ophthalmology company specializing in Ocular Surface Disease.
 Dr. Odrich is also a consultant to Johnson & Johnson Vision Care and is a member of the board of directors of Epion Therapeutics.
 Dr. Odrich previously served as the Medical Director for Visx Incorporated, a developer of technology and systems for laser vision correction, where he led the clinical team in bringing the excimer laser into commercialization worldwide.
 Dr. Odrich has been involved with group, private and academic ophthalmic practices since 1990.
 Dr. Odrich holds a B.A. in Ancient History from Columbia University in the City of New York and an M.D. from Columbia University's College of Physicians and Surgeons.
-Dr. Odrich completed an internship in internal medicine at Yale's Danbury Hospital before pursuing his residency at Columbia University's Massachusetts Eye and Ear Infirmary.
+Dr. Odrich completed an internship in internal medicine at Yale's Danbury Hospital before pursuing his residency at Columbia University's Harkness Eye Institute.
+Dr. Odrich then completed a two-year fellowship focused on cornea and external disease at Harvard's Massachusetts Eye and Ear Infirmary.